InfectedDuck/PyQt-QuizApp-with-good-styling/README.md

 ## License

 This project is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the terms of the MIT License.

+For full details, see the [LICENSE](LICENSE) file.